billpg/HashBack/README.md

 Now apply that thought to web authentication.
 The client can be sure (thanks to TLS) who the server is, but the server can't be sure who the client is, much like the analogy with phone calls.
 This document describes how the same "call me back" step could be used to authenticate a web API request.

 ## The Exchange
-In a nutshell, a client makes an HTTP/TLS request for a transaction that needs authenticating first.

-For this, the client adds an `Authorization:` header that (among other things) includes a URL on their own (also TLS protected) website.
-Here, the client has already published a small text file with the hash of that header.
-Thanks to TLS, the client can be reassured they are talking to the genuine recipient server, but the server doesn't yet know if the request came from the genuine client.
+In a nutshell, a client proves their identity by publishing a small text file on their TLS-secured website.
+The server downloads that file and thanks to TLS, is reassured that the client is indeed someone who is in control of that website.

-To complete the loop, the server gets that text file in its own separate TLS-protected transaction.
-Having an open request from the client and being in possession of a correct hash that verifies the client is who they claim to be, the server is reassured that the client is the one making that request.
+To add a little more detail, the client builds a request header with a claim for authentication.
+That request header is itself hashed and the hash result is published on the client's website.
+To complete the loop, the server gets that text file in its own separate transaction.
+Once the server can confirm that the hash published on the client's website matches its own calculated hash for the request header, the server passes the request.

 ### The Authorization header